ablakey/kestrel/README.md

 Looks like a lot of Unity people don't use tags.
 Maybe I just get rid of them.
 How often will I look up player vs. look up the PlayerControlled vs. AI components?

+## Random Thoughts
+- Some bullets track.
+Do they need a target?
+What about properties about how they move?
+  - Do I just add additional AI components to bullets?
+  - If done right, I could add the MovementAI to a bullet, which would understand how to move and seek target.
+    - needs to know things about its turning capabilities.
+      - Do I make a component for anything that can turn?

+If I have a component that describes Kinematics (max speed, turn radius, acceleration, etc.) I could:
+ - use it for ships and bullets.
+ - could one day have intelligent bullets that don't just turn, but can use the AI capabilities.

+Do I need the bullets to be AI aware?
+- BulletSystem for now can just use Kinematics component to know how to turn and how fast to go.
+- AISystem can use Kinematics more intelligently.

 ## Ship AI